-ENSURE THAT MICROSOFT[®] WINDOWS[®] RECOGNIZES THE DRIVE - In Windows XP, click the Start button and click My Computer.
-In other operating systems, double-click My Computer.
+ENSURE THAT WINDOWS® RECOGNIZES THE DRIVE - Click the Start button and click My Computer.
 If the drive is not listed, perform a full scan with your antivirus software to check for and remove viruses.
 Viruses can sometimes prevent Windows from recognizing the drive.
 Insert a bootable disk and restart the computer.
-Verify that the \Box light is blinking, indicating normal operation.
+Verify that the | | light is blinking, indicating normal operation.